 We all know the feeling of walking into a beauty supply store and becoming absolutely overwhelmed by the sheer number of options.
 Shopping for hair products can be seriously stressful when you don’t know what you’re looking for—but it doesn’t have to be.

-We spoke with Michelle Lindsay, L'Oréal Professionnel brand ambassador and artist, who explained to us exactly what you need to learn about your hair before you purchase any hair products, what products are good for every hair type, and why.
+We spoke with Michelle Lindsay, L'Oréal Professionnel brand ambassador and artist, who explained to us exactly what you need to learn about your hair before you purchase any hair products, what formulas from the L'Oréal portfolio of products are good for every hair type, and why.

 Do you know enough about your hair?

 Before you spend any money on hair products, you need to figure out your hair type, needs, and goals.
 Lindsay says a great place to start is to think about your hair history.
 Has your hair ever been colored, highlighted, permed, or relaxed?
 Do you color your hair often?

 Next, you want to pay attention to how your hair looks and how your scalp feels.
 Is your scalp oily or dry?
 Do your strands feel moisturized or parched?

 If you aren’t sure what your hair needs just by touching and looking at it, Lindsay has a simple at home test you can perform to help you get a better understanding of your hair.